douglasg14b/skillshare_scraper/Readme.md

 # What is this?

 This is some code written to both scrape, and pull data from skillshare.
+There is a database linked below that has direct links for just about every video and attachment from every class I could find, along with all their associated metadata.
 The scraping scripts themselves can be found under `/scraping userscripts`.
 They are not well documented as they where intended for one-time-use.

 Everything under `/api` is the meat of the code that pulls the actual assets from the skillshare site and their providers.